cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C6_JavaScript-Essential-Concepts_JavaScript/Class/NOTES.md

 ### CONCEPTS

-- **ECMAScript:** _ECMAScript_ is a standard the company _ECMA_ created of whichc JavaScript is built off of and continues to implement and improve upon.
+- **ECMAScript:** _ECMAScript_ is a standard the company _ECMA_ created of which JavaScript is built from and continues to implement and improve upon.
 ECMA has been shortened to ES as in ES6 or ES7.

 - **Variable:** A _variable_ is a container that holds a value or piece of reusable data

 - **Scope:** _Scope_ in programming refers to the area or space where a specific element, data, variable, or value is useable.
 The two types of scope are _Local_ and _Global_.

-- **Hoisting:** _Hoisting_ means the movement of a variable or function to the top of their scope during it's execution
+- **Hoisting:** _Hoisting_ means the movement of a variable or function to the top of its scope during its execution

 ---